laralove143/sparkle_convenience/README.md

 - The error enum combines user and internal errors
 - Easily check that the bot has the permissions required to run a command, and tell the user when it doesn't
 - Handle internal errors by printing them, writing them to a file and executing a webhook, all optionally

+## Usage

+The entrypoint of this library is the `Bot` struct, which combines common Twilight data and provides abstraction methods on it, the documentation for it also has a full-fledged example of a `/ping` command

 ## Looking for Ideas